DevExpress-Examples/winforms-dashboard-custom-items/CS/CustomItemsSample/CustomItems/SankeyChart/readme.md

 * [SankeyItemControlProvider](SankeyItemControlProvider.cs)

     Configures a custom control that displays the Sankey custom item.
-The [CustomControlProviderBase.UpdateControl(CustomItemData)](http://docs.devexpress.devx/Dashboard/DevExpress.DashboardWin.CustomControlProviderBase.UpdateControl(DevExpress.DashboardCommon.CustomItemData)?v=21.1&p=netframework) method is called each time when custom item's data or settings change.
-The method supplies calculated data for a custom item based on measures and dimensions that are specified in `SankeyItemMetadata`.
+The [CustomControlProviderBase.UpdateControl(CustomItemData)](http://docs.devexpress.devx/Dashboard/DevExpress.DashboardWin.CustomControlProviderBase.UpdateControl(DevExpress.DashboardCommon.CustomItemData)?v=21.1&p=netframework) method is called each time the custom item's data or settings change.
+The method supplies calculated data for a custom item based on measures and dimensions specified in `SankeyItemMetadata`.
 The [GetPrintableControl](http://docs.devexpress.devx/Dashboard/DevExpress.DashboardWin.CustomControlProviderBase.GetPrintableControl(DevExpress.DashboardCommon.CustomItemData-DevExpress.DashboardCommon.CustomItemExportInfo)?v=21.1&p=netframework) method exports the custom item.
-The `SetSelection()` method applies the element selection according to the master filter state.
-The `SelectedItemsChanged` event processes the element selection to apply the master filter to the dashboard.
+The `SetSelection()` method applies element selection according to the master filter state.
+The `SelectedItemsChanged` event processes element selection to apply the master filter to the dashboard.

 * [SankeyItemExtensionModule](SankeyItemExtensionModule.cs)